nasa/spotthestation/README.md

 This is where your `react-navigation` navigators will live.

 **screens**
 This is where your screen components will live.
 A screen is a React component which will take up the entire screen and be part of the navigation hierarchy.
-Each screen will have a directory containing the `.tsx` file, along with any assets or other helper files.

 **services**
 Any services that interface with the outside world will live here (think REST APIs, Push Notifications, etc.).